-MGMT 5 ORGANIZATION AND MANAGEMENT 3 Units Lecture: 3 hours Also available online
+MGMT 5 ORGANIZATION AND MANAGEMENT

 Examination of supervisor's responsibility for planning, organizing, staffing, directing, controlling, and coordinating activities.
 Functions of the organization and the supervisor's role in meeting the firm's objectives.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major Applicable.
 CSU